Fuel Taxes

 ~~~~~~~~~~~~~~~~~~~~

-This chapter discusses various reasons to increase fuel taxes, ways to implement fuel tax increases, and how fuel prices affect travel, energy consumption and pollution emissions.
+This chapter discusses various reasons to increase fuel taxes, fuel price impacts on energy consumption and travel activity, and fuel tax increase implementation strategies.

 Description